ibexa/documentation-developer/docs/guide/content_rendering/render_content/render_page.md

 ### Add layout template

-A layout template should render all the zones of the layout.
+A layout template renders all the zones of the layout.

 Each zone must have a `data-ez-zone-id` attribute with the number of the zone.